fw4spl-org/fw4spl-doc/SAD/src/SDM-SAD-Activities.rst

 requirements
 *************
-It is the list of the data required to launch the activity.
+The list of the data required to launch the activity.
 This data must be selected in the vector (``::fwData::Vector``).

 requirement:
     A required data.